pmaji/crypto-whale-watching-app/README.md

 A screenshot of what it should look like when running is included.
 Buys / sells are color-coded, and the size of each observation is deteremined by the square root of the volume of that particular order.

 This is my first Python / Dash app, and I hope it is of use to many of you!
 I may publish it online in the future, but presently it is computationally easiest to run your own local version.
-ETH donations appreciated: '0xc8a12868f79A5d77530E91247FEC84497890e572'
+ETH donations appreciated: '0xc8a12868f79A5d77530E91247FEC84497890e572' BTC donations appreciated as well: '1M2fFerihy68gVJ5gvB7yrnwBbzEPhCbZ2'